top of page

 I listen, not shocked in the least.
 I know this story, been here far too many times not to recognize the huff and puff of my personal wolf at my door.
 He's here to blow my house down again and again and....

 He means well but it rarely feels that way.
+His paths of lessons are littered with landmines and empty voids.
 He teaches too many lessons by way of pain, the lessons stick but never in a good way.
 His lesson leave lesions and the worse ones hide beneath my skin, to many lesions of lessons that never heal and rub raw beneath the shifting fabric of life.

 On and on he talks at me as if I'm foolish for not considering his long list of what-ifs, as if I'm foolish for trusting him, as if I'm foolish for not knowing things I don't know.